 We can specify the templates that our trigger will operate on.
 In our case, we will simply specify AllInDar which means that the trigger will receive events for all template types defined in the DAR.
-It is also possible to specify an explicit list of templates, e.g., RegisteredTemplates [registeredTemplate @Original, registeredTemplate @Subscriber, registeredTemplate @Copy].
-This is mainly useful for performance reasons if your DAR contains many templates that are not relevant for your trigger.
+It is also possible to specify an explicit list of templates.
+For example, to specify just the Message template, one would write: